BrummieQuinn/technical-challenge/challenge.md

 - How did you implement the code?
 - I implemented the code systematically, following a well-defined plan.
 I began by breaking down the challenge into manageable components, starting with the HTML framework and then moving on to JavaScript for each form field, finally concluding with CSS for layout and design.
 This step-by-step approach ensured that I could tackle the challenge effectively while continuously testing and verifying each part.
 The choice to use semantic HTML and prioritize mobile-first design aligned with best practices and accessibility standards.
+- I extensively used the dev tools emulators to ensure I could build a solid app that can render on both mobile and desktop.
+- I did do a few searches to refresh my memory in order to make sure the design was responsive.
+Here I made use of CSS tricks which is my go to for help with design and layout and was able to use the em unit and flexbox to accomodate the messages to the user for invalid input

 - Expanding on this response, you can provide more details about your workflow plan.
 Discuss how you approached each component, including HTML, JavaScript, and CSS.
 Explain your rationale for starting with HTML and following a mobile-first design approach.
 Mention any specific methodologies or best practices you followed, such as using semantic HTML and ensuring web accessibility.
 You can describe how you structured your code files and the tools or libraries you used.

 - What have you learned?
 - This technical challenge has been a valuable learning experience.
 I not only enhanced my coding skills but also gained new knowledge, particularly in crafting regular expressions and understanding the Luhn algorithm.
 Additionally, the ability to interpret and apply C++ code to JavaScript was an enlightening experience.
 I learned the importance of considering web accessibility for a more inclusive user experience and how to work from user stories to meet specific requirements.

+- while I would class my html and css abilities my strongest out of the three including Javascript.
+While ensuring my validation page would be accessible I had to refresh my knowledge of aria labels and best use cases.
+I also enhanced my Javascript knowledge by learning how to dynamically add content that can be read by assistive technology in real time using the setAttribute() method and creating assosiative ID's.  while researching keyboard navigation I was pleasently surprised to have found I had covered it by making sure my HTML was semantic and logical.
+I'm also happy to have learned how to hide content visually but keep available to screen readers.
+Accessibility is really important to me, so being able to add these new skills is invaluble to me as a developer

 - In this section, you can delve into the specific technical skills you acquired during this challenge.
 Discuss how you deepened your understanding of regular expressions and the Luhn algorithm.
 Explain how your knowledge of C# fundamentals allowed you to interpret C++ code and apply it to JavaScript.
 You can also mention any new insights into web accessibility and how it impacts user experience.